tawi1/DotsTrafficCity/docs/source/packageInstallation.rst

 #.
 Install the :ref:`FMOD sound <sound>` settings.
 #.
 If the project is created from scratch, `Pipeline`, `Layer settings`, `Project settings` are automatically installed & go to the last step, if not, follow the next steps.
 #.
 Open the `Pipeline` tab, press the `Import Graphics` button if you want to use the demo pipelines (optional step), otherwise set `Rendering path` to `Forward+` in your pipeline settings.
 #.
-Open `Layer settings` tab & select the layers to import according to your use case.
+Open `Layer settings` tab & select the layers to import according to your use case & press `Apply` button.

 	.. image:: /images/gettingstarted/LayerSettings.png
-	:scale: 50%
+		:scale: 70%

 #. `TrafficNode` & `PedestrianNode` layers are required, others are optional, read more about project layers :ref:`here <layerInfo>`.
 #.
 Open `Project settings` tab & press `Add all scenes to build` if you want to add demo scenes to your project.